buurst/softnas_sr_parser/README.md

 This is the log parser for parsing SoftNAS support reports and finding general errors.

+sr_parser3.py is the python3 version.

+You can also run it as a container: https://hub.docker.com/r/rossethridge/sr-parser

 It requires two argumnents:

 ```--caseid : the associated support ticket or directory you want to download to```